top of page

 This can involve physically throwing something away, such as discarding an old piece of furniture, or figuratively casting something aside, such as discarding a bad habit or an outdated idea.
 The term discard suggests a sense of rejection or abandonment, and often implies that the item or idea being discarded is no longer valuable or relevant.
 Discard can also be used as a noun to refer to something that has been discarded, such as a pile of discards or a discard bin.
 The word discard is commonly used in a variety of contexts, including household cleaning, sports, and gaming, where it refers to getting rid of unwanted cards or tiles.
 Overall, discard is a term used to describe the act of disposing of something that is no longer needed, useful, or desirable, either literally or figuratively.

-Example sentences of discard
+Example sentences containing discard

 1. I had to discard the moldy bread I found in the kitchen.